GarrettSmith/garrett-12-14-2020/README.md

 ### XSS

 React is highly resistant to XSS and escapes strings by default.
-[Reference](https://dev.to/spukas/preventing-xss-in-react-applications-5f5j)
+[Reference](https://dev.to/spukas/preventing-xss-in-react-applications-5f5j).

+No unescaped content is rendered within the client application.

 ### CSRF

-No endpoints used by the project support the `GET` method.
-This is not sufficient to fully prevent CSRF but does reduce possible attack vetors.
+No session cookies are used and no endpoints used by the project and mutate state support the `GET` method.

-Further enhancements to limit the request origin would further limit this, but are also not sufficient to fully prevent it.
-Adding proper session handling or synchronized tokens would be the ideal solution to prevent this attack.

-### DOS
+### DDoS

 [Firebase has rate limits for cloud functions](https://firebase.google.com/docs/functions/quotas).
 Once these are reached, an attacker could prevent the availability of the server to users.